31 July 2020

 “I enjoyed the creative freedom of the course the most because it gave me the chance to showcase my own ideas.”

 Richard Dundas is a senior lecturer from the architecture team at Nottingham Trent University.

-This course offers 10 credits (5 ECTS).
+This course offers 10 UK credits (5 ECTS).

 GBP 990: £1100 / £990 early payment discount.